VenturaNotes/Knowledge/Neuroscience/Biology/Urry, Cain, et. al./(Home Page) Campbell Biology by Urry, Cain, et al..md

 	- “new material in Concept 55.2 on [[eutrophication]] and how it can cause the formation of large “[[dead zones]]” in [[aquatic ecosystems]]” ([Urry et al., 2020, p.
 20](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=23&annotation=28ZTDTHX))
 	- “how the abundance of organisms at each [[trophic level]] can be controlled by [[bottom-up control]] or [[top-down control]].” ([Urry et al., 2020, p.
 20](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=23&annotation=NYVX69TF))
 	- “shows the extent of the record-breaking 2017 dead zone in the [[Gulf of Mexico]] and the [[watershed]] that contributes to its nutrient load.” ([Urry et al., 2020, p.
 20](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=23&annotation=ZZL8T64I))
-		- A watershed is an area of land where all water runoff converges to a common point, such as a river or lake [^1]
+		- #comment A watershed is an area of land where all water runoff converges to a common point, such as a river or lake
 	- “describes attempts to use [[cloning]] to resurrect species lost to extinction” ([Urry et al., 2020, p.
 20](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=23&annotation=ZZJ3FSJQ))
 	- “[[plastic waste]], a major and growing environmental problem.” ([Urry et al., 2020, p.
 20](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=23&annotation=XVJHTII7))
 	- “[[climate warming]] is causing large regions of tundra in Alaska to release more CO2 than they absorb” ([Urry et al., 2020, p.
 20](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=23&annotation=ML47I3MF))